kbrother/TensorCodec/README.md

 # TensorCodec: Compact Lossy Compression of Tensors without Strong Data Assumptions
-This repository is the official implementation of TensorCodec: Compact Lossy Compression of Tensors without Strong Data Assumptions (anonymized).
+This repository is the official implementation of TensorCodec: Compact Lossy Compression of Tensors without Strong Data Assumptions, Taehyung Kwon, Jihoon Ko, Jinghong jung, and Kijung Shin, ICMD 2023 (to appear)

 ## Requirements
 * To run the provided codes, you need to install `PyTorch`.
 Since the installation commands for the package rely on the environments, please visit the page (https://pytorch.org/get-started/locally/) for guideline to install the package.